 The system, Ex Libris’s Alma, was bought jointly with other Michigan colleges — oddly enough, without Alma College — to reduce the price.
 It will start running on campus this summer, in tandem with physical renovations that have been and will be taking place in the library.

-Alma is almost 30 years younger than Stockwell-Mudd’s current online system, installed in 1990, which kept records of the VHS tape and LP collections.
-The internet was just growing in 1990, so the system needed constant attending to keep up with the times.
+Alma is almost 30 years younger than Stockwell-Mudd’s current online system, which kept records of the VHS tape and LP collections.
+The internet was just growing in during its 1990 installation, so the system needed constant attending to keep up with the times.
 With every new addition, the system would get clunkier and clunkier, said VanHouten.

 “It’s going to make it easier for our students and faculty to find pretty much anything we have access to, whether it’s in digital format or a print book or a hardcover journal or a streaming video,” said VanHouten.